persep/lib_support/README.md

 # How to cook it

+as an example I used standard app containing model Posts

 ## migrations

-first, you should create base object table
+create base object table
 ```ruby
 class DeviseCreateUsers < ActiveRecord::Migration[5.0]
   def change